 Find The Intersection Between Your Brand And Your Audience’s Interests

-- Think about how that interest overlaps with your product or service.
-For example, if you sell board games, you might discover your audience likes a particular type or brand of snacks (you can’t play board games without snacks).
+For example, if you sell board games, you might discover your audience likes a particular type of snack.

-- You could reach out to that brand that makes that snack and collaborate on a campaign.
+- Reach out to that brand that makes that snack and collaborate on a campaign.

-- You could build a campaign around a giveaway offering that type of snack as a prize.
+- Build a campaign around a giveaway offering that type of snack as a prize.

-- You could create a campaign that leverages interest in that snack to raise your brand awareness (eg: posting clever photos with board games and said snack).
+- Create a campaign that leverages interest in that snack to raise your brand awareness (e.g., posting clever photos with board games and said snack).

 Develop An Easy 30-Minute Brainstorming Process